ably/ably-chat-js/README.md

 **React**: The library ships with a number of providers and hooks for React, which provide a closer integration with that ecosystem.
 For more information on using Ably Chat in React, see the [React readme](./src/react/README.md).

+**React Native** We aim to support all platforms supported by React Native.
+If you find any issues please raise an issue or contact us.

+There is a known caveat in the current version of the library in environments where `structuredClone` is not defined.
+To address this, you can use a polyfill such as [@ungap/structured-clone](https://www.npmjs.com/package/@ungap/structured-clone).

 ## Supported chat features

 This project is under development so we will be incrementally adding new features.
 At this stage, you'll find APIs for the following chat features: